Ludwig Meyn: Life

-Meyn was born in Pinneberg, the son of Adolf Meyn, general practitioner and later professor and director of the Clinical Institute of the University of Kiel and attended the public school in Pinneberg from 1826.
+Meyn was born in Pinneberg, Duchy of Holstein, the son of Adolf Meyn, general practitioner and later professor and director of the Clinical Institute of the University of Kiel and attended the public school in Pinneberg from 1826.
 After the move to Kiel in 1840, he started a degree in natural sciences in Berlin, where he also assisted the chemist Richard Felix Marchand.
 As a private instructor for rock and soil science, he taught at the Christian-Albrechts University in Kiel, while also working as a teacher of natural sciences at Kiel High School.
 There he promoted natural and local history.

 The exploration of the underlying geological structure in his home country and dissemination of research results was his goal.
 He taught his students the importance of agricultural chemistry, founded by Justus von Liebig.
 His approach was to demonstrate to the generally sceptical farmers the need to enrich the soil through deliberate artificial fertilizers to restore nutrients withdrawn by the growing of crops.
 Meyn lived mainly in Uetersen.
 He was co-founder and financial donor to the Bleeker-Stift hospital in Uetersen.
 On 4 November 1878 he died of a stroke he suffered on a business trip to Hamburg.